From Language Models over Tokens to Language Models over Characters: Bundled Beam Summing Implementation

 Each bundle is an instance of the following class with four member variables: the prefix probability $p$, token string $\tokseq$, character string $\charseq$, and a reference to a local probability trie $\trie$.
 The trie provides the character-level probabilities of the distribution over possible next tokens: $\ptokens(\cdot \mid \tokseq)$.
 The trie is also augmented with a special symbol $\eot$ to denote the end of this next token.\footnote{This is completely analogous to how $\eos$ marks the end of a string.}

 The code below builds the probability trie from the possible next tokens.
-It figures out the character strings associated with those next tokens and puts them into the trie with the respective probabilities.\footnote{Note that $\eos$ is handled as an indivisible symbol in the probability trie, whereas other strings are predicted one character at a time in the trie.}
+It figures out the character strings associated with those next tokens and puts them into the trie with the respective probabilities.\footnote{Note that $\eos$ is handled as an indivisible symbol in the probability trie, whereas other tokens can be expanded into characters (or bytes).}

-The probability trie has the following functionality: \begin{itemize} \item $\trie.\mathit{tokens}[\charseqp]$ stores the set of tokens that decode to $\charseqp$ along with their respective.
+The probability trie has the following functionality: \begin{itemize} \item $\trie.\mathit{tokens}[\charseqp]$ stores the set of tokens that decode to $\charseqp$ along with their respective mass.